-Optical Network Units (ONUs) and Optical Line Terminals (OLTs) are essential components of contemporary telecommunication systems that enable high-speed data transmission over convergent networks.
+Optical network units (ONUs) and optical line terminals (OLTs) are essential components of contemporary telecommunication systems that enable high-speed data transmission over convergent networks.
 ONUs enable smooth connection between end users and the central network by converting optical impulses to electrical signals.
 They are usually installed at client premises.
 Several ONUs are managed by OLTs, which are located in the central office.
 They aggregate and groom traffic to guarantee effective data transfer.
 In converged networks-where several services-like voice, video, and data coexist-adaptive bandwidth allocation is crucial.
-Network operators can maximize resource usage and provide Quality of Service (QoS) for important applications by dynamically changing bandwidth allocation based on real-time traffic demands.
+Network operators can maximize resource usage and provide QoS for important applications by dynamically changing bandwidth allocation based on real-time traffic demands.
 QoS characteristics, including as packet loss, jitter, and delay, are carefully controlled to provide continuous services.
 Converged networks provide special difficulties since they combine data, video, and voice services onto a single infrastructure.
-But their advantages-lower operating costs, easier network management, and more scalabilitymake them a compelling offer.
+But their advantages-lower operating costs, easier network management, and more scalability-make them a compelling offer.
 Network operators use cutting-edge technology like Software-Defined Networking (SDN) and Multiprotocol Label Switching (MPLS) to handle the complexity by allowing adaptive bandwidth allocation and intelligent traffic management.
 Delivering high-performance convergent networks will depend on the cooperation of ONUs, OLTs, adaptive bandwidth allocation, and QoS as network demands change in the future.
 Network operators can guarantee a better user experience and encourage the broad adoption of bandwidth-intensive services by utilizing these technologies.